 When waiting for the yellow bus, students should:

-arrive 5 minutes prior to the bus pick up time
+• arrive 5 minutes before the bus pick-up time

-wait for the bus at a safe place away from the road
+• wait quietly for the bus at a safe place away from the road

-wait for the bus to come to a complete stop before approaching and boarding
+• wait for the bus to come to a complete stop before lining up to get on

 Getting on and off the yellow bus